 With the demise of G+ a lot of community owners are suddenly looking for a new home.
 Since a lot of G+ users despise FaceBook (and rightfully so) other social networks are mentioned.
 The problem with a lot of these networks is that they are centralized and proprietary making the users depending on the whims of the owner of the network.
 Below I summerize the FLOSS options for people interested in setting up a community.
 This is not an exhaustive list.
 I encountered these options after discussions often on G+ and I experimented with some of these options during the last couple of months.

 An important decisions is whether or not to host the forum or community yourself.
 If you want to host it yourself you’ll keep full control of the server however the maintenance is considerably more labor-intensive than with a non-selfhosted solution.
 You also need to install the software on a server and configure it.

-Friendica and Osada (self-hosting possible)
+Friendica (self-hosting possible)

 Movim (self-hosting possible)

 Movim is social platform that let you share and chat.
 Movim is build on top of the XMPP communication protocol.
 A strength of Movim is that is federates and that everyone with a XMPP account (e.g Jabber) can connect.
 Once you’ve created an account it’s very easy to create a community.
 The UI looks modern but some community admin features are missing (or I couldn’t find them).
 As an example as an owner I couldn’t ban someone from the community.
 This is a link to a Movim community.
 Also a word of warning if you create a forum on an existing server be aware that you’re a guest of that server and that restriction may be applicable.

 I recently wrote a more lengthy post about the chat capabilities of Movim.